Newfoundland

 • 94% of the population lives on the island of Newfoundland.
 Almost half the population is in the capital of St. John’s.

 • In 1907 Newfoundland was given dominion status by the UK along with New Zealand, Australia, and Canada.
 It remained on an equal status until 1949 when it joined the Canadian confederation.
-Became part of Canada in 1949, before that it was the Dominion of Newfoundland under British rule, before that independent.
+Before that it was the Dominion of Newfoundland under British rule, before that independent.

 • Icebergs.
 You can view icebergs from your doorstep in certain areas of the island, or if you really want to get up close and personal with an iceberg you can book a boat tour, and for the adventurous, kayak to one.